Quality Living Styles

 • Use about 3 tablespoon of the remaining oil to sauté the sliced onions, then the tomatoes

-• Add garlic, ginger, & spices except the coriander powder and stir.
+• Add garlic, ginger, & spices.
+Stir to blend ingredients.
 When tomatoes appear soft add the Okra.
-Cook for about 6 min.
+Cook for about 10min.

-• It should be ready to be served with any kind of Indian Bread or rice and dhal
+• It should be ready to be served with any kind of bread or rice and dhall

 Okra cooking on pan on stove